 However, due to a series of either errors or misunderstandings – there are still a ton of conspiracy theories about the circumstances, but we’ll stick with the innocent explanation for now – the plane’s final approach towards Howland Island failed.

 Misunderstandings and Fortuitous Circumstances

 Additionally, the expectations were that Itasca would be transmitting signals to the Electra that they would use as an RDF beacon to find the ship.
-But the plane’s RDF system had failed due to a blown fuse in the Darwin leg of the flight.
+Unfortunately, the plane’s RDF system had failed due to a blown fuse in the Darwin leg of the flight.
 Itasca had its own RDF equipment that it could have used, but it could not operate at the frequency that the Electra was using.
-On top of all of this, there was no voice communication between Itasca and the plane.
-The technicians couldn’t even tell Earhart to switch to a more appropriate frequency.
+On top of all of this, there was no voice communication between Itasca and the plane, meaning that the technicians couldn’t even tell Earhart to switch to a more appropriate frequency.

 Last Messages and Transmissions